Thank you for making this last year's event a success, students, teachers and parents!

-Lunch will be provided for all students, chaperones, and drivers on campus at a dining center.
-There are options for those with dietary restrictions.
+For this event, lunch is provided for all students, chaperones, and drivers on campus at a dining center.
+There are options for those with dietary restrictions at the dining center.

-We are offering 45-minute or 90-minute sessions regarding anything related to science, technology, engineering, and math (STEM).
+We offer 45-minute or 90-minute sessions regarding anything related to science, technology, engineering, and math (STEM).
 These workshops will share knowledge of STEM fields of study through hands-on workshops with undergraduate students, graduate students, and staff from NDSU and professionals in the field.

 Do your students need volunteer hours?
-Volunteers are needed for Avenues of Scientific Discovery, a conference for middle and high school students.
-Volunteers can assist with a variety of tasks including helping with workshops, participant registration, and helping students navigate campus.
-The event takes place Saturday, April 1 from 8:30 a.m. - 4:00 p.m. in the AG Hill STEM building on NDSU’s campus.
+Volunteers are needed for Avenues of Scientific Discovery every year.
+This is a conference for middle and high school students where volunteers assist with a variety of tasks including helping with workshops, participant registration, and helping students navigate campus.
+The event normally takes place on the first Saturday of April in the AG Hill STEM building on NDSU’s campus.

-Volunteers will receive free lunch at the dining center, coffee break snacks, and a t-shirt.
-Please complete the form at this link if you are able to help for some or all of the day:
+Volunteers will receive free lunch at the dining center, coffee, break snacks, and a t-shirt.

-We are still accepting sponsorships for the 2023 event.
-Thank you to the 2023 sponsors who have contributed to making this event FREE for up to 300 middle and high school students!
+We are now accepting sponsorships for the 2024 event.
+Thank you to the 2023 sponsors who contributed to making the event FREE for the middle and high school students that attended!

 To continue making an impact on the middle and high school students of our region, Avenues of Scientific Discovery (formerly Expanding Your Horizons) needs your support.
 This conference is a prime opportunity to develop interest in the career field your organization works in.
 There are no minimum sponsorship requirements for this conference.
 Companies and organizations can provide a monetary donation in any amount they are comfortable with or donate door prizes for the students who attend.
-All sponsors are recognized on marketing materials, including the website, conference packets, and on-site signage.
+All sponsors are recognized on marketing materials, including the website, and conference packets.